 Internal Bluetooth cards can also be installed which have the added benefit of often being faster, having better range, and out of the way not taking up a USB slot.

-It also work with most Linux distros.
+It also works with most Linux distros.

-It runs Bluetooth 4.0 and is small and low cost.
+It runs Bluetooth 4.0 and is small and low-cost.

 This is a good option for those looking for a quick fix plug-and-play solution.

-Internal Bluetooth Cards
+Internal Bluetooth Cards that Add Bluetooth to a PC

 Atheros AR5B225 WIFI Wireless Bluetooth 4.0 Half MINI PCI-E Card 300 Mbps 802.11 b/g/n BT 4.0 HS